-This course explores the growing problem of antibiotic resistance, and the key considerations for ambulatory care centers (ASCs) must integrate into the care and services they provide to reduce the risk of surgical site infections (SSIs) and support the appropriate use of antibiotics.
+Learn about the growing problem of antibiotic resistance and what providers can do to reduce the risk of surgical site infections (SSIs) and support the appropriate use of antibiotics.

 Airborne & Droplet Disease Transmission

-This course will discuss the difference between airborne and droplet transmission of diseases as well as the necessary precautions that apply to each mode of transmission.
+In this course, we discuss the difference between airborne and droplet transmission of diseases and how to take the necessary precautions against both.

 The Role of Decolonization in the Prevention of Surgical Site Infections

-This course focuses on sterilization packaging and quality assurance procedures.
-An overview of instrument reprocessing will be covered, the use of sterilization wraps, peel pouches, and containment devices will be examined, and required testing for sterilization and what to do in the event of a sterilization failure will be discussed.
+Understand the role of sterilization packaging and quality assurance procedures.
+This course includes instrument reprocessing, sterilization wraps, peel pouches, and containment devices.
+We also cover what to do in the event of a sterilization failure.

-This course focuses on the importance of compliance with best practices related to instrument reprocessing and provides an overview of the essential steps within a high-level disinfection process.
+You’ll see the importance of compliance with disinfection and sanitization best practices related to instrument reprocessing.
+The course gives you an overview of the high-level disinfection process.